 WAM for Graduates

-The WAM Programme offers graduates with disabilities the chance to undertake 6 month paid mentored work placements with high profile Irish employers such as the Civil Service, Dell, ESB, Abbott Ireland and many more.
+The WAM Programme offers graduates with disabilities the chance to undertake a minimum 6 month, paid, mentored work placements with high profile Irish employers.

 Have more information drop down by clicking the headings below.

 A WAM placement is a minimum 6 month, paid, mentored work placement in a company for graduates with disabilities.
 Placements can be in the private or public sector and are typically mainstream graduate entry level positions.
 Graduates must compete for roles that are available, as they would when applying for any job.